 - If you are seeking reimbursement from insurance companies, Katie will provide them your diagnostic code.
 They do not receive any additional information from her about your treatment.

 - Katie consults with a professional supervisor in order to continue learning and growing as a mental health therapist.
 This supervision is done in order to enhance knowledge, skill-set, and experience, and to provide you the best care possible.
 Katie does not provide her professional supervisor with your name or identity.
 Rest assured that this individual also abides by professional ethics concerning your confidentiality.

-Kid clients are a large part of Katie’s practice.
-Kids love seeing Katie, because they know that they, too, have a safe space to be themselves and be heard.
-Katie prioritizes alliance with kids.
+Similar with adult clients, Katie prioritizes alliance with kids during therapy.
 When Katie is counseling minors, general confidentiality ethics apply.
 With children ages 12 and under, she will discuss the details of the sessions with the child’s parent or guardian.
 For kids ages 13 to 17, the details of their counseling sessions will be kept confidential with the exception of general information to a parent or guardian of how the sessions are going.
 Also, the same legal exceptions will apply (see #1 – 5 above.)